 Which is why…

-When we are approached by an individual who has been diagnosed with one of these tough-to-place conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know before making any decision about it the outcome of your life insurance application.
+When we are approached by an individual diagnosed with one of these tough-to-place conditions, we will immediately know what questions a life insurance underwriter will want to know before making any decision about the outcome of your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-When applying for life insurance, you will typically be required to complete an application that includes questions about your personal and medical history.
-If you have been diagnosed with Cerebral Palsy, the insurance company may ask for more information about your condition and how it is being managed.
+When applying for life insurance, you will typically be required to complete an application with questions about your personal and medical history.
+If you have been diagnosed with Cerebral Palsy, the insurance company may ask for more information about your condition and how it is managed.
 Some of the information they may request includes:

 - Details about your diagnosis and the severity of your condition, including any underlying causes or contributing factors.